Dear Jim - this is an excellent question.

 Paint thinners, dry cleaning chemicals as well as industrial solvents can easily get into well water as a result of spills, improper disposal, leaking storage tanks as well as landfills.
 Wells which are located close to a landfill, dry cleaner, automobile repair shop or possibly industrial sites where solvents are used ought to be analyzed for VOCs.

 Insecticides are chemical substances employed to control unwanted weeds as well as insects.
 A number of these now have entered groundwater on account of their use on farm fields.
 Others have been found in groundwater because of spills and improper disposal.
 Long-term use of drinking water that contains pesticide by-products may well increase your likelihood of acquiring cancers and other serious health problems.

 If your well is situated near corn, soybean or vegetable fields, you need to test your well water for pesticides or herbicides.
-You should also consider a pesticide test if your well close to where pesticides are produced or stored.
-Well owners who are unclear about the use of pesticides or herbicides in their area may also want to consider getting their water tested at least one time for these contaminants.
+You should also consider a pesticide test if your well is close to where pesticides are produced or stored.
+Well owners who are unclear about the use of pesticides or herbicides in their area may also want to consider getting their water tested at least once for these contaminants.

 Easy Well Water Test Kit

 Why wait for a lab analysis?
 Includes easy to read chart and instructions so you can quickly see if your well water is within the recommended range for the 11 contaminant parameters included in the test.

 - These 11 parameters are a must-know for all well water owners and are designed to give you results accurately and rapidly.

 - Free technical support line included: just email or fax us the results and one of our WQA Certified Water Specialists will respond quickly to you and answer any questions or help you interpret the results.